 Fruits and Vegetables

 Although all fruits and vegetables fall into the healthy food category, some are more energizing than others.
-Fruits such as apples, oranges, kiwis, guavas and berries; and deep orange vegetables such as sweet potatoes and carrots are ideal for a midday snack because they provide your brain with healthy sugars and your body with the energy boosting vitamin- vitamin C.
+Fruits such as apples, oranges, kiwis, guavas and berries, and deep orange vegetables such as sweet potatoes and carrots are ideal for a midday snack because they provide your brain with healthy sugars and your body with energy-boosting vitamin C.

 Brown Rice Wrapped in Seaweed